AGE OF HEROES - 3: HIERARCHY, Elbowing the Opposition - Angles, Jutes and Saxons vie for Overlordship over Britain

 Population Distribution and Ethnographics

-The story of England was written in the stars
+The story of England was written in the stars, the stars used by the navigators to bring their ships to these shores

 One of the Osprey 'Warrior' series of illustrated paperbacks for researchers and fans of early military history.
 Colour illistrations, black & white photographs, diagrams, drawings and maps to guide the reader through this fascinating era of British/English history.
 I've had a copy for some time now, very useful for my purposes (in historical fiction).